jkk111/CS4098/README.md

 4. Clone the repo - ```git clone https://github.com/jkk111/cs4098.git```
 5. Navigate to newly created folder - ```cd cs4098```
 6. Run setup script - ```./setup.sh```
-7. If this is the first time you're running the script, follow the instructions on screen and enter your details.
-Keep a note of your login credentials.
+7. Follow the instructions on screen and enter your details.
+Keep a note of your login credentials for later.
+8. Once complete, the script should open the webapp in a browser.
+If this fails, navigate to ```localhost:3000``` in your favorite browser.

 ### Signing Up
+TODO

 ### Logging In
+TODO

 ### Logging Out
+TODO

 ## Tests
 Tests can be viewed by setting the url to /?tests=tests